byt3bl33d3r/MITMf/README.md

 - Addition of the SessionHijacking plugin, which uses code from [FireLamb](https://github.com/sensepost/mana/tree/master/firelamb) to store cookies in a Firefox profile

-- Spoof plugin now supports ICMP, ARP and DHCP spoofing along with DNS tampering

 - Spoof plugin can now exploit the 'ShellShock' bug when DHCP spoofing!

+- Spoof plugin now supports ICMP, ARP and DHCP spoofing

 - Usage of third party tools has been completely removed (e.g. ettercap)